 On a regional basis, the spring and early summer of 2021 has been another down year for most species of butterflies, with no stand-out irruptions, immigrations, or big local flights outside of the large colony of Baltimore Checkerspots at Thorn Preserve.
 No new species were added to the count composite, no new record highs were set, and thirty-two (32) Least Skippers was the only new record low count (ten-year average

-Below is a summary of the count results.
-A big thank you to all of the participants for enduring the hot and dry conditions and maximizing our coverage with a limited number of field parties.
-Next year’s count is scheduled for Saturday, June 24, 2017, with Sunday (25 June) reserved as a rain date.
-Please mark your calendars and save the dates. – Steve M. Chorvas (Compiler)
+Below is a summary of the count results including field party effort.
+Thanks to all of the participants for their time and effort as we struggle with loss of access to multiple historic sites and too-few field parties.
+Next year’s count is scheduled for Saturday, June 25, 2022, with Sunday June 26th reserved for a rain date.